 - Fuel efficiency: 9.4 L/100km

 - Safety rating: 5-stars

 Volvo XC60—Feel the drive

 Stylish, super-safe and effortless to drive, the XC60 is an outstanding mid-sized all-wheel-drive SUV.
 An available plug-in hybrid powertrain offers 405 horsepower and gets 27 kilometers of range on electricity alone.
 The XC60 also comes with some base features that even the X3 can’t match, like real leather upholstery and active lane control standard.
 Plus, that luxurious interior also beats the X3 out on both rear legroom and cargo capacity.
 Throw in a portrait-oriented 9-inch touchscreen and advanced tech and you’ve got a portal to the world outside—where the stylish and refined VOLVO XC60 also earns bonus points for its great-looking exterior design.

 - Drive type: Front-wheel

 SUV safety dance

 The fastest crossover on the block, the BMW X3 once again earns “The Ultimate Driving Machine” stripes for the brand.
 If you’re going for dynamism and performance, the X3’s excellent powertrains and rear-biased all-wheel-drive system reign supreme.
 On the other hand, the heart-winning Volvo XC60 blends bona fide luxury with practicality in a gorgeous, sophisticated design.
-If you value easy comfort the XC60 is your ticket.
+If you value easy comfort, the XC60 is your go-to.
 But the BMW X3 takes first place for dynamic performance.